Indonesian mass killings of 1965–66: Bali

 Mirroring the widening of social divisions across Indonesia in the 1950s and early 1960s, the island of Bali saw conflict between supporters of the traditional Balinese caste system and those rejecting these traditional values, particularly the PKI.
 Communists were publicly accused of working towards destroying the island's culture, religion, and character, and the Balinese, like the Javanese, were urged to destroy the PKI.
 Government jobs, funds, business advantage and other spoils of office had gone to the communists during the final years of Sukarno's presidency.
 Disputes over land and tenants' rights led to land seizures and killings when the PKI promoted "unilateral action".
 As Indonesia's only Hindu-majority island, Bali did not have the Islamic forces involved in Java, and it was upper-caste PNI landlords who instigated the elimination of PKI members.
 High Hindu priests called for sacrifices to satisfy spirits angered by past sacrilege and social disruption.
 Balinese Hindu leader Ida Bagus Oka told Hindus: "There can be no doubt [that] the enemies of our revolution are also the cruellest enemies of religion, and must be eliminated and destroyed down to the roots."
 Like parts of East Java, Bali experienced a state of near civil war as communists regrouped.

 The balance of power was shifted in favour of anti-communists in December 1965, when personnel from both the Army Para-commando Regiment and 5th Brawijaya Military Region units arrived in Bali after having carried out killings in Java.
-Led by Suharto's principal troubleshooter, Sarwo Edhie Wibowo, Javanese military commanders permitted Balinese squads to kill until reined in.
+Led by Suharto's principal troubleshooter, Colonel Sarwo Edhie Wibowo, Javanese military commanders permitted Balinese squads to kill until reined in.
 In contrast to Central Java, where the Army encouraged people to kill the "Gestapu", Bali's eagerness to kill was so tremendous and spontaneous that, having provided logistic support initially, the Army eventually had to step in to prevent chaos.
-Sukarno's choice of Bali's provincial governor, Suteja, was recalled from office and accused of preparing a communist uprising, and his relatives were tracked down and killed.
+Sukarno's choice of Bali's provincial governor, Suteja, was removed from his post and was later accused of planning a communist uprising of Balinese, and his relatives were tracked down and killed.
 A series of killings similar to those in Central and East Java were led by black-shirted PNI youth.
 For several months, militia death squads went through villages capturing suspects and taking them away.
 Hundreds of houses belonging to communists and their relatives were burnt down within one week of the reprisal crusade, with occupants being butchered as they ran from their homes.
 An early estimate suggested that 50,000 people, including women and children, were killed in this operation alone.
 The population of several Balinese villages were halved in the last months of 1965.
 All the Chinese shops in the towns of Singaraja and Denpasar were destroyed, and many of their owners who were alleged to have financially supported the "Gestapu" killed.
 Between December 1965 and early 1966, an estimated 80,000 Balinese were killed, roughly 5% of the island's population at the time, and proportionally more than anywhere else in Indonesia.